Vancouver Internet

 • Low latency for gaming and video calls

-• Good fit for remote work and large cloud backups
+• Good fit for work from home and large cloud backups

 Considerations

-• Can cost more than condo fibre or resellers
+• Can cost more than Novus, FibreStream, or a reseller

-• Promos and price locks need careful reading
+• Promos, price locks, and terms need careful reading

 • Not every Vancouver address has the same maximum speed

-Best fit: Choose TELUS first if you can get PureFibre at your exact address and you want the strongest mix of speed, upload performance, latency, and reliability.
+Best fit: Choose TELUS first if PureFibre is confirmed at your address and you care about uploads, latency, and reliability more than the lowest monthly price.
 Read our full TELUS internet review.

 Rogers Xfinity Internet